A Warning about Caching Plugins

 What are the top five Web Caching Plugins?

-The best 5 in my opinion are:
+The best five are:

 What web caching plugin do I recommend.